JohnBatmanMySlinky/PBRJ/README.md

 --file-name "test.png"
 ```
 ## NanoVDB Bindings
-> Don't judge me.
-It works (well, it will work eventually. probably.)
+> These bindings are super hacky, to put it lightly.
+Don't judge me.
+It works (kinda).

 If you want to use [NanoVDB](https://github.com/AcademySoftwareFoundation/openvdb/tree/master/nanovdb/nanovdb), you'll need to `cd src/nanovdb && sh INSTALL.sh`.
-That should probably work, assuming you're on a mac.
+Given you're on a mac, that'll probably work...

 # Scene Specification
 Scenes are specified within `src/scene_builder.jl`.